oracle/rwloadsim/docs/README.md

 ## RWP\*Load Simulator users guide

-Users guide to the RWP\*Load Simulator is available at [index.md](index.md) or [https://oracle.github.io/rwloadsim/](https://oracle.github.io/rwloadsim/)
+An introduction and the users guide to the RWP\*Load Simulator is available at [index.md](index.md) or [https://oracle.github.io/rwloadsim/](https://oracle.github.io/rwloadsim/)